 Honors, Awards, and Fellowships

-2008 - The Russell N. Campbell Doctoral Dissertation Award (the top ranking doctoral dissertation grant proposal), The International Research Foundation for English Language Education (TIRF)
+Russell N. Campbell Doctoral Dissertation Award, The International Research Foundation for English Language Education (TIRF) (April 2008)

 "Empowering Heritage, Community, and Native American Learners through Digital Stories."
 Session organized by the Center for Applied Linguistics presenting the Handbook of Heritage, Community, and Native American Languages in the United States: Research, Policy, and Educational Practice (2014, Rutledge).
 TESOL International Convention: Portland, OR.
 March 2014.
 (Invited)